Urdu Digest: History and impact

-Urdu digest was the first digest in Pakistan that started in 1959 in Lahore.
+Urdu Digest was the first digest in Pakistan that started in 1959 in Lahore.
 Its format is similar to the famous American monthly, Reader's Digest.
 Its writings present a traditional way of religious Pakistani life and covers a large variety of topics.
-Urdu Digest is constantly performing the duty of character building and consciousness of Pakistanis for the last 53 years.
+Urdu Digest is constantly performing the duty of character building and consciousness of Pakistanis.
 The magazine also has been serving to strengthen the ideology of Pakistan and promoting national integration.
 Urdu Digest publishes translations of international literary stories, adventure stories, hunting stories and articles on science, technology, history, animals, education, health, positive thinking and business role models.

 Dr. Aijaz Hasan Qureshi, Altaf Hassan Qureshi, and Malik Zafar Ullah Khan are its pioneers and editors.
-Also Abad Shah Puri, Maqbool jahangir, Zia Shahid, Mohsen Farani, Syed Asim Mahmood and Akhtar Abbas worked for Urdu Digest as assistant editors.
+Also Abad Shah Puri, Maqbool Jahangir, Zia Shahid, Mohsen Farani, Syed Asim Mahmood and Akhtar Abbas worked for Urdu Digest as assistant editors.
 Now Tayyab Aijaz is the managing editor of Urdu Digest.